Kaali (2018 film): Plot

 Later, in a brawl at a local bar, Kaali and Gopi come across a man named "Thala Vettiyaan" Maari, who has the name "Parvathy" tattooed on his arm.
-They try to find out about him, and he tells that the tattoo is the name of his girlfriend.
+They try to find out about him, and he tells them the tattoo is his girlfriend's name.
 A young Maari is a thief and goes to a house in the middle of the night to steal.
-He finds a woman named Parvathy trying to kill her abusive husband Gounder, who forcefully married her.
+He finds a woman named Parvathy trying to kill her abusive husband, Gounder, who forcefully married her.
 Maari threatens Parvathy and steals money and jewels from her.
-Once Maari is out of the house, Parvathy follows him and tries to retrieve the stolen things, but he overpowers her.
-This incident blossoms into love between the two, and they try to elope to escape Gounder.
+Once Maari leaves the house, Parvathy follows him and tries to retrieve the stolen things, but he overpowers her.
+This incident blossoms into love, and they try to elope to escape Gounder.
 Gounder finds out about the affair and orders his men to kill them.
-Parvathy dies while trying to save Maari.
+Parvathy dies while attempting to save Maari.
 In a rage, Maari chops off Gounder's head, and this begins a communal riot in the village.
-Kaali now finds that Maari is also not his father.
+Kaali finds that Maari is also not his father.

-In the meantime, the DNA test results come, and Kaali finds a match with an older woman named Vellathayee, who may be his grandmother.
-She tells that she had a daughter who worked in the church and died in a fire, and Kaali realizes that his mother is not Parvathy but Poomayilu.
-He is suspicious of Father John, a kindhearted person who has the respect of all the villagers.
-Kaali tries to match John's DNA and reads his personal diary, where he learns about his past.
-A young John comes to the village to become a Christian priest.
-He finds about the casteism in the village and that people are still being subjected to abuse.
-He abolishes the caste system and teaches the villagers to be united.
-Certain upper caste members object to this, and Gounder is one of them.
-His henchman Das thrashes John, and Poomayilu tends to John while he recovers.
-John grasps her hands, as she lies down in bed next to John, and they accidentally make love, as Poomayilu becomes pregnant.
-John repents to a priest and tries desperately to convince Poomayilu to elope with him and get married.
-Still, she refuses, saying that the whole village is united only because of John, and if he leaves now, they will go back to their old ways.
+Kaali finds a match with an older woman named Vellathayee, who may be his grandmother.
+She tells him about a daughter who worked in the church and died in a fire.
+Kaali discovers his mother is Poomayilu, not Parvathy.
+Kaali becomes suspicious of Father John, a kindhearted man who has the villagers' respect.
+Kaali matches John's DNA and reads his diary, where he learns about his past.
+John, a young Christian priest, discovers casteism and abuse in the village and abolishes it.
+He teaches unity and aims to abolish the caste system.
+However, some upper caste members object, including Gounder.
+Gounder's henchman, Das, and his men thrash him, and Poomayilu tends to him.
+John accidentally makes love with Poomayilu, and she becomes pregnant.
+John repents to a priest and tries to convince Poomayilu to elope, but she refuses, fearing that the village will return to their old ways if he leaves.